HOME SEARCH ALL TOPICS

 What I saw live of the 1948 Olympics

 I did not come from a wealthy family.
 So tickets for an Olympic event were out of the question.
-What I saw was the Olympic men's marathon, and I saw it by standing with thick crowds of others, along the route which passed near where I lived in Edgware.
+What I saw was the Olympic men's marathon, and I saw it by standing with thick crowds, along the route which passed near where I lived in Edgware.
 I was only nine years old at the time and small for my age, so people let me stand in front of them, and I had a good view.

 The athletes: my impressions

-I still have clear memories of the athletes.
+I still have clear memories of the marathon runners.
 What strikes me now, looking back, is how thin and small they were.
 That must have been due to the austerity and suffering of the war but it didn't occur to me at the time as I had nothing else to compare it with.

 The Royal family: my impressions